danjmartinson83/DanMartinson-cyberfoundations-portfolio/week-01/README-week01-root.md

 ## Checklist

-- [ ] I created a GitHub account
+- [x ] I created a GitHub account
-- [ ] I created this repo using the green **Use this template** button (not a fork, not built from scratch)
+- [x] I created this repo using the green **Use this template** button (not a fork, not built from scratch)
-- [ ] My repo is set to Public
+- [x ] My repo is set to Public
-- [ ] I edited `README.md` with a short intro about myself and committed the change
+- [x] I edited `README.md` with a short intro about myself and committed the change
-- [ ] I can access my cohort's Circle space
+- [x] I can access my cohort's Circle space
-- [ ] I can log into the Lab Portal and see my Student Dashboard
+- [x] I can log into the Lab Portal and see my Student Dashboard

 ---